rolling-scopes-school/tasks/react/modules/module01/README.md

 ##### Student can get 100 points:
 - Eslint is set up, when *lint* command is run it doesn't produce any errors (if there are warnings score might be less) - **15 points**
 - Prettier is set up, *fix* commands fixes issues - **15 points**
-- Husky is set up, linting is run on pre-commit - **15 points**
+- Husky is set up, linting is run on pre-commit - **10 points**
-- Page is split into 2 sections, top one has *Search* and "Search" button, main section displays the list of results from the selected api when page is opened for the first time (loader should be shown whilst app makes a call to the api)- **25 points**
+- Page is split into 2 sections, top one has *Search* and "Search" button, main section displays the list of results from the selected api when page is opened for the first time (loader should be shown whilst app makes a call to the api) - **20 points**
 - When user types something to the *Search* and clicks "Search" button, a loader is displayed and the list is changed according to the response results for a provided search term - **15 points**
 - The search term typed into the *Search* is saved in the local storage when user clicks on "Search" button (check it by closing the tab and open the app in the new one - the initial call should contain previously entered search term) - **15 points**
+- Application is wrapped with ErrorBoundary, which logs error to a console and shows a fallback UI.
+Ther should be a button to throw an error - **10 points**

 ##### Penalties:
 - TypeScript isn't used: **-95 points**